 (Maybe you would rather listen to my thoughts?….)

 I went inside to start my work, peeking outside every half hour or so, but the fog didn’t lift at all that day.
 In fact it got worse before it got better.
 That cloud of dewy wetness covered my porch leaving the cushions too moist to use.

 As I strained my eyes to see I thought about times I’ve had to navigate through problems that I couldn’t see what my next step should be.
 Some of those times I have been more successful than other times.

 As I stared at that fog I was reminded of 3 words that can help us be better problem solvers when we can’t see clearly.

 3. His Sight

-That’s important because our mind goes to go ballistic on us!
-It wants to go off on the deep end, what if such and such happens?
-That feeds fear and fear makes our thinking foggy.
+That’s important because our mind tends to go ballistic on us!
+It wants to go off the deep end with what if such and such happens?
+That feeds fear and fear makes our thinking foggy and hinders problem solving.

 When I look out from my porch at the fog I remind myself, it’s really beautiful out there.
 I can’t see it, but I know there’s incredible beauty hiding inside this bank of clouds.